dumpster story, Summer of 2020 / By Lew

 Did Tim retire and dump his office?

-CH2M Hill and Tim have done some amazing stuff in St Louis.
+CH2M-Hill and Tim have done some amazing stuff in St Louis.
 Gateway Greening projects, like the Bike paths, Dale Ave, and the strange Del Mar Loop Trolley fiasco.
-Yet he was in Omaha in 2016 where the money has moved into the North 75 Omaha area with billion dollar “Green Projects”, some backed by Warren Buffett.
+Yet he was in Omaha in 2016 where the money has moved into the North 75 Omaha area with billion dollar “Green Projects”, some backed by Warren Buffet.

-Eventually CH2M- Hill became a billion dollar industry taking massive government, public and global scale projects, like working on the Olympics or helping Cities recreate entire Sewer systems, something they did in Omaha, where the contracts ran deep into the City Coffers.
+Eventually CH2M- Hill became a billion dollar industry taking massive government, public and global scale projects, like working on the Olympics or helping several cities recreate entire Sewer systems, something they did in Omaha, where the contracts ran deep into the City Coffers.

 One particular NonProfit called 75 North, has been building apartments and working within the African American populace to better the community.
 The staff and CEO grew up on these streets and now are making it better with the help of CH2M-Hill, or actually now Jacobs, the Colorado Government contract company that bought the Firm in 2017.

 So here is Tim Page in 2016, walking around North Omaha in two locations…. marking which building are there…and which are missing.
 Two particular areas.

 Monmouth Neighborhood is a North 30th street section, where Tim took very careful notes, marking in red, yellow and green in an unknown code of typography.
 At 16th and Lake st, near the railroad tracks, Tim did the same thing.